mgajre/mysql/README.md

-# mysql
-MySQL sample queries
+# MySQL sample queries and syntax

+# select

+use database;

+# show all tables in the selected database

+show tables;